seanmcne/tailscale-github-action/README.md

 tags is a comma-separated list of one or more [ACL Tags](https://tailscale.com/kb/1068/acl-tags/) for the node.
 At least one tag is required: an OAuth client is not associated with any of the Users on the tailnet, it has to Tag its nodes.

+args is optional and contain any CLI flags when tailscale up is executed.
+The following [flags](https://tailscale.com/kb/1080/cli/#up) can be used.

 Nodes created by this Action are [marked as Ephemeral](https://tailscale.com/s/ephemeral-nodes) to be automatically removed by the coordination server a short time after they